 I’m exaggerating here a little bit, but you know what I mean.
 Some people are suited to this environment, but my personality just doesn’t fit.
 Then again, agencies aren’t all sweetness and light either, and can be pretty tough places at times.

 Nobody and no agency is perfect, but really – let’s pull together to try and cut some of the agency bullsh!t.
 I’ve asked around and have identified some of the biggest culprits around in agencies today, and I’ve matched these to some suggestions for how to make improvements.

 I’ll share my ultimate foe first: a colleague or manager who is determined to micromanage at all costs.
-The Harvest Business Review has put together an article which lists the signs that you’re a micromanager.
+The Harvard Business Review has put together an article which lists the signs that you’re a micromanager.
 Have a look at some of the highlights to see whether any of these are familiar to you:

 - You’re never quite satisfied with deliverables

 - You often feel frustrated because you would’ve gone about the task differently

 - You laser in on the details and take great pride and /or pain in making corrections